Manufacture

 Convenience Stores

-There are more than 375,000 convenience stores in the country, 99% of which are microenterprises.
+There are more than 383 thousand convenience stores in the country, 99% of which are microenterprises.

-Lima comprises 43% of the total convenience stores nationwide.
+Lima accounts for 39% of the total number of convenience stores in the country.

 Convenience Stores

-Access more detailed information on the condition of convenience stores.
+Access the latest key information on the status of grocery stores.

 Cooperatives